annawerno/annawerno/README.md

 </div>

-🔍 Want to check out my deployed projects?
+🔍 Want to check out my other deployed projects?
 Head to [my netlify page](https://app.netlify.com/teams/annawerno/overview)

+🌍 Looking for a safe and inclusive tech community -> check out [codebar](https://codebar.io/)

 <!--
 **annawerno/annawerno** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.